ecomp-shONgit/styloAH/README.md

 This list shows the should give you a notion of the function behind the GUI configurations:

 **w.l.c.**: Stylo has its way of building word-ngrams wich was fine, the way of building character-ngrams can't be configured - it is always the whole input string that turned into character-ngrams.
 We added the word level character ngrams, with and with out padding.
 Given the string ist "ll kk bb", than the word level character bigrams with padding may be "-l, ll, l-, -k, kk, k-, -b, bb, b-".
+Padding could be addewith the checkbutton "padding".

+**no consonants**: A list of tokens, but the consonants removed from it, is used as feature array.
+Example: "if not so slow" gives "i o o o".

+**no vovels**: A list of token, vovels removed from them, is used as feature array.
+Example: "if not so slow" gives "f nt s slw".

+**samll words**: The featrue array will consist of small words.
+Think of them as the opposite to verbe and noun.

+**big words**: The feature array will consist of big words, that means verbs and nouns.

+**head body coda**: Every token is evenly devided into a head, body and a tail.
+Example: "perfect" gives "pe rf ect".

+**all partitions** Every token is splited into all possible permutations öletters distributed over head, body and tail.
+Example: "man" "m a n, ma n -, m an -".

 # stylo: R package for stylometric analyses